talhakhalid-tech/TChart.js/README.md

 - `height (Integer)`
 Defines the Height of chart like 450

-- `data (Objects Array)`
+- `data (Objects Array or Number Array)`
 Defines the data objects.
-The objects should have 2 key-value pairs: label and value.
-Example data:
+Use simple array of numbers (y-values) or objects with the key-value pairs 'label' and 'value' .
+Example object data:

 ```js
 var data = [